 Unisys Corporation, a Delaware corporation (Unisys, we, our, or the company), is a global information technology (IT) solutions company that powers breakthroughs for the world's leading organizations.
+We transform and manage mission-critical IT systems, software, applications and devices that power enterprises, financial institutions and public sector organizations around the world.
 Our clients rely on us to help solve many of their toughest business and technology challenges in highly complex, regulated and heterogeneous environments.
 Our solutions and services are provided through global delivery capabilities, which allows us to execute large-scale, rapid technology migration and modernization projects.
 From our origins dating back to 1873 through the formation of Unisys in 1986, we have built a legacy of innovation and a reputation of trust.